Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Corpus Creation

 \subsection{Data Collection}

 In the process of curating the ``Vashantor'' dataset, we diligently selected speech text data from a wide range of sources to ensure its authenticity and quality.
-The name of our dataset was intentionally chosen to be ``Vashantor'' or {\bng ``bhaShan/tr''} in Bangla, which means ``Translation'' in English.
-The choice of ``Vashantor'' shows a deeper cultural connection, especially in regard to the Bangla language itself.
+The name of our dataset was intentionally chosen to be ``Vashantor'' or \textbf{\bng bhaShan/tr} in Bangla, which means ``Translation'' in English.
+The choice of ``Vashantor'' reflects a deeper cultural connection, especially with regard to the Bangla language itself.
 It indicates the dataset's focus on Bangla or translations involving Bangla, highlighting the language's significance within the context of the dataset.

-We gathered the dataset in Bangla, Banglish (mix of Bangla and English, using the English alphabet to write Bangla), and English, which include five regional Bangla dialects.
-The primary sources for our data collection included websites, social media platforms, and discussion boards.
-By extracting text data from these sources, we aimed to capture natural language as it is used in regular dialogues among individuals.
-We prioritized the selection of text data that closely resembled typical conversations, discussions, and interactions between people.
-This approach allowed us to assemble a dataset that accurately reflects the language used in real-world communication.
-By focusing on regular dialogue, we ensured that the ``Vashantor'' dataset is not only comprehensive but also representative of everyday language usage.
+We gathered the dataset in Bangla-Banglish, which is a mix of Bangla and English using the English alphabet to write both Bangla and English.
+It also includes five regional Bangla dialects.
+Our primary sources for data collection included online platforms, social media, and both formal and informal communication channels.
+Specifically, we extracted content from Facebook posts and comments, YouTube comment sections, and Instagram comments to capture the natural flow of informal user-generated text.
+Additionally, to include formal and journalistic language, we collected textual data from major Bangladeshi newspapers such as \textit{Prothom Alo}, \textit{Jugantor}, and \textit{Bangladesh Pratidin}.

+To capture everyday spoken language, we also included casual conversations gathered from university students.
+These chats give us a real glimpse into how young people naturally talk and interact with each other in their daily lives, whether it is during classes, hanging out with friends, or just sharing stories.
+By prioritizing natural dialogues, discussions, and personal interactions across digital and real-world contexts, we assembled a dataset that mirrors real-life language use.
+As a result, the ``Vashantor'' dataset is not only diverse and comprehensive but also highly representative of contemporary Bangla language usage in both formal and informal settings.